-- 40A An entity shall present a third balance sheet as at the beginning of the preceding period in addition to the minimum comparative financial statements required in paragraph 38A if: - (a) it applies an accounting policy retrospectively, makes a retrospective restatement of items in its financial statements or reclassifies items in its financial statements; and - (b) the retrospective application, retrospective restatement or the reclassification has a material effect on the information in the balance sheet at the beginning of the preceding period. - 40B In the circumstances described in paragraph 40A, an entity shall present three balance sheets as at: - (a) the end of the current period; - (b) the end of the preceding period; and
+- 40A An entity shall present a third statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements required in paragraph 38A if: - (a) it applies an accounting policy retrospectively, makes a retrospective restatement of items in its financial statements or reclassifies items in its financial statements; and - (b) the retrospective application, retrospective restatement or the reclassification has a material effect on the information in the statement of financial position at the beginning of the preceding period. - 40B In the circumstances described in paragraph 40A, an entity shall present three statements of financial position as at: - (a) the end of the current period; - (b) the end of the preceding period; and - (c) the beginning of the preceding period.

-- (c) the beginning of the preceding period. - 40C When an entity is required to present an additional balance sheet in accordance with paragraph 40A, it must disclose the information required by paragraphs 41- 44 and Ind AS 8.
-However, it need not present the related notes to the opening balance sheet as at the beginning of the preceding period. - 40D The date of that opening balance sheet shall be as at the beginning of the preceding period regardless of whether an entity's financial statements present comparative information for earlier periods (as permitted in paragraph 38C). - 41 If an entity changes the presentation or classification of items in its financial statements, it shall reclassify comparative amounts unless reclassification is impracticable.
+- 40C When an entity is required to present an additional statement of financial position in accordance with paragraph 40A, it must disclose the information required by paragraphs 41-44 and IAS 8.
+However, it need not present the related notes to the opening statement of financial position as at the beginning of the preceding period. - 40D The date of that opening statement of financial position shall be as at the beginning of the preceding period regardless of whether an entity's financial statements present comparative information for earlier periods (as permitted in paragraph 38C). - 41 If an entity changes the presentation or classification of items in its financial statements, it shall reclassify comparative amounts unless reclassification is impracticable.
 When an entity reclassifies comparative amounts, it shall disclose (including as at the beginning of the preceding period): - (a) the nature of the reclassification; - (b) the amount of each item or class of items that is reclassified; and - (c) the reason for the reclassification. - 42 When it is impracticable to reclassify comparative amounts, an entity shall disclose: - (a) the reason for not reclassifying the amounts, and - (b) the nature of the adjustments that would have been made if the amounts had been reclassified. - 43 Enhancing the inter-period comparability of information assists users in making economic decisions, especially by allowing the assessment of trends in financial information for predictive purposes.
 In some circumstances, it is impracticable to reclassify comparative information for a particular prior period to achieve comparability with the current period.
-For example, an entity may not have collected data in the prior period(s) in a way that allows reclassification, and it may be impracticable to recreate the information. - 44 Ind AS 8 sets out the adjustments to comparative information required when an entity changes an accounting policy or corrects an error.
+For example, an entity may not have collected data in the prior period(s) in a way that allows reclassification, and it may be impracticable to recreate the information. - 44 IAS 8 sets out the adjustments to comparative information required when an entity changes an accounting policy or corrects an error.